 48 hours in Nanaimo: Making the most of your two-day trip

-You spend the day in and around the downtown core today.
-So find a parking stall in one of the many parkades and purchase a ticket for the day (don’t worry, it’s extremely reasonable).
+You spend day one in and around the downtown core.
+So, find a parking spot in one of the many parkades and purchase a ticket for the day (don’t worry, it’s extremely reasonable).
 Before you do anything else, start your day off right with a great cup of coffee!
 There are several coffee shops in the area, but I recommend the following:

 Maffeo Sutton Park and Harbour Front Walkway

 Walk towards the water and find the Harbour Front Walkway.
-This multi-use paved trail follows the Newcastle Channel and downtown waterfront.
-Follow the trail to Maffeo Sutton Park, Nanaimo’s signature park.
-Along the way, you will pass by a few trendy shops and eateries (feel free to poke your head into a few of them).
+This multi-use paved trail follows the Newcastle Channel and downtown waterfront that leads to Maffeo Sutton Park.
+Along the way, you will pass by a few trendy shops and eateries (feel free to pop in and explore).
 This small shopping and dining area is considered the Waterfront District.

 Maffeo Sutton Park is a great year-round destination for all types of activities.
 Many of Nanaimo’s festivities and community events are held here, and locals use it for playground playdates and picnics.

 Some of the great features of this park include a number of public art pieces to ogle, huge playground, salt-water swimming lagoon (called Swy-A-Lana), covered stage, washrooms, and ferry access to Newcastle Island.

 If time allows, and you are up for more walking, I highly recommend taking the ferry passage over to Newcastle.